Ark Journal Volume VII

 Pickup currently unavailable

-We aim to pack and ship your favorites the same day, on orders placed before 14:00 local time.
+We aim to pack and ship your favorites the same day, on orders placed on weekdays before 14:00 local time.
+Orders placed during weekends will be shipped on Monday.

-Whatever the reason, at _aire studio you have the right to return your product or order without reason within 14 days after delivery.
+Whatever the reason, at AIRE goods you have the right to return your product or order without reason within 14 days after delivery.

 Please note that the following items are not eligible for a return, exchange or withdrawal for hygienic reasons: